top of page

 Executive Summary

-• A roadmap for individualized care.
+• a roadmap for individualized and longitudinal patient care

 Core Domains of Phenotyping